rancher/rancher/README.md

 To get automated notifications of our latest release, you can watch the announcements category in our [forums](http://forums.rancher.com/c/announcements).

+> Note: Our latest stable release of Rancher (v1.1.3) is tagged as `rancher/server:latest`.
+Users will need to tag any specific development builds (i.e. anything tagged with `preX`) to get the specific development version. .

 ## Installation

 Rancher is deployed as a set of Docker containers.
 Running Rancher is as simple as launching two containers.
 One container as the management server and another container on a node as an agent.
 You can install the containers in following approaches.